Alex Sidles Kayaking Trips

 My first morning out of Klemtu, I encountered a sailboat transiting a narrow passage.
 We stopped to chat.
 They were wrapping up a sight-seeing and cultural tour, their last of the season.
 My adventure was just beginning.
 They would be the last people and the last boat I would see for a week.

 Even with Jon’s descriptions and maps of Kayak Bill’s campsites, the sites were not always easy to find.
-Kayak Bill made many close friends among the residents of the coast, but he made enemies, too, people who would destroy his camps if they found them.
-The central coast is subject to competing land and water claims from First Nations, provincial and federal government agencies, and private property owners.
+Kayak Bill made many friends among the residents of the coast, but he also made enemies, people who would destroy his camps if they found them.
+The central coast is subject to competing land and water claims asserted by various First Nations, provincial and federal government agencies, and private property owners.
 Bill learned to hide his camps in out-of-the-way corners of the coast to avoid treading on other people’s sensitivities.

 Narrowest part of Meyers Passage.
 This is a principal waterway connecting the Inside Passage with the outer islands.
 Kayak Bill, ancient indigenous peoples, and modern residents of Klemtu have all used this route.